naninovel/docs/docs/en/guide/unlockables.md

 ### Tips in Printers

-It's possible to automatically unlock tips when associated text is printed via a [TMPro printer](/guide/text-printers#textmesh-pro); additionally, when such text is clicked by the player the `ITipsUI` UI will be automatically shown with the associated tip record selected.
+It's possible to automatically unlock tips when associated text is revealed; additionally, when such text is clicked by the player the `ITipsUI` UI will be automatically shown with the associated tip record selected.

 ![](https://i.gyazo.com/3c0d761576c351066022be32b8595e6d.mp4)